 Take a look behind the scenes of Austrias and Bavarias largest hydropower electricity producer

 Hidden in the idyllic Teigitschgraben, the Arnstein power plant, built in the 1920s, exudes a romantic charm.
-The Arnstein power plant also offers guided tours for interested groups and the “Arnstein Learning Garden”, an initiative of the Lipizzanerheimat Energy Forum and the VERBUND Electricity School.
+The Arnstein power plant also offers guided tours for interested groups and the “Arnstein Learning Garden”, an initiative of the Steiermark Energy Forum and the VERBUND Electricity School.

 Owner | VERBUND Hydro Power GmbH |